digital-preservation/PRONOM_Research/Resources/drop-in.md

 The PRONOM team would also like to share details of their PRONOM drop-in sessions.
 These are open/ unstructured sessions with members of the PRONOM Team to talk about your current research and ask/answer any questions you may have.
 We are hoping to trial this at first and currently the dates would be:

-Every 2 weeks at Thursday 4pm UK time:
+Every 2 weeks at Thursday 4pm UK time or 11am (ET):

 * 07/07/2022